d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ## Problems

+* Train the model without using image augmentation: `train_with_data_aug(no_aug, no_aug)`.
+Compare training and testing accuracy when using and not using image augmentation.
+Can this comparative experiment support the argument that image augmentation can mitigate overfitting?
+Why?
 * Add different image augmentation methods in model training based on the CIFAR-10 data set.
 Observe the implementation results.
 * With reference to the MXNet documentation, what other image augmentation methods are provided in Gluon's `transforms` module?